-- 1) At least two weeks prior to commencing the workshop (i.e. by 3rd August 2009) you are expected to post your most challenging ethical/social research challenge to date on the 'Ethical challenge' discussion area.
+By 23rd of January 2012 you are expected to post your most challenging ethical/social research challenge to date on the 'Ethical challenge' discussion area.
 This posting should be about 1-2 pages long and include enough detail for others to be able to place the challenge in context.
-It may be helpful to include a short description of your research project with your posting even your formal research plan as an attachment. - 2) You should comment on two other challenges of your own choosing.
-Your comment should be a thoughtful contribution sharing similar challenges, suggestions on solving the challenge, or analysing the challenge using a theoretical framework.
-You should post your comments a week before the workshops commence i.e. by 10th August 2009.
+It may be helpful to include a short description of your research project with your posting - even your formal research plan as an attachment.